 - understand how risk assessment is used in risk reduction and disaster preparedness.

 The course is composed of a number of sessions.
-Each session has a PowerPoint presentation and a document introducing the session topic.
-Each session also has exercises and assignments, including maps or materials to be handed in.
-The course is based on a study load of one module of three weeks (5 ECTs), which is offered in distance form over a period of six weeks.
+There are two main study materials 1: the digital Guidebook and 2. the digital Exercise book.
+Each guide book session is complemented with additional links, tasks and additional online tutorials.
+Each session also has exercises and assignments in the “Exercise book”.
+The course is based on a study load of one module of three weeks (5 EC), which is offered in online form over a period of six weeks.
+All material is presented in our digital learning environment Canvas.
 Below is a summary of the sessions and detailed content.

 00: Getting started

-Set up Blackboard account; install ILWIS software; get to know the tutors and fellow students
+Set up a Canvas account; install ILWIS software; get to know the tutors and fellow students

 01: Introduction to risk assessment